 Hiring a day boat is one of the best things to do on Symi Island.
 The most stunning beaches in Symi are accessible by boat, and the only way to get there is by renting one.
 If you want to make your trip memorable, rent a boat without a skipper, venture into the sea and discover the island on your own terms.
 Be watchful to the detailed description of how to operate the ship, and you’ll be fine.
 You’ll have the choice to be your captain and explore all the secluded beaches at your leisure.

-Discover shallow bays, pristine beaches, and even get to the Monastery of Archangel Michael Panormitis.
-Usually, the boats are rented from 9 am to 8 pm, leaving plenty of time to explore.
+Discover shallow bays, and pristine beaches, and even get to the Monastery of Archangel Michael Panormitis.
+Usually, the boats are rented from 9 a.m. to 8 p.m., leaving plenty of time to explore.
 You can find out more about renting a boat here.

 TIP.
-Not far away from the departure point, you’ll get to St. George Bay, the most spectacular beach on the island.
-This place is famous for its vertical 300 meters cliff surrounding the shore and its turquoise water.
+Not far from the departure point, you’ll get to St. George Bay, the most spectacular beach on the island.
+This place is famous for its vertical 300-meter cliff surrounding the shore and turquoise water.
 Make sure to stop, go for a swim, and enjoy the views.
-Also bring some water and supplies as there is nothing else there!
+Also, bring some water and supplies as there is nothing else there!

 Buy local souvenirs

-If leather is your thing, head to Takis leather store, in the main port.
-Choose from bags, shoes, wallets, belts, and other exciting leather stuffs.
+If leather is your thing, head to Takis leather store in the main port.
+Choose from bags, shoes, wallets, belts, and other exciting leather stuff.
 Did you know Symi is famous for its sponge products?
-You’ll find them in many shops along the shoreline, in different shapes and packages.
+You’ll find them in different shapes and packages in many shops along the shoreline.

 Forget about everything in Pedi Village

-Explore the little village before reaching the beach, a relatively 10 minutes walk to the south.
+Explore the little village before reaching the beach, a relatively 10-minute walk to the south.
 Follow the seashore until you reach a gate, walk uphill, and down to a beautiful secluded beach.
 You’ll find a small cafe and sun umbrellas here.

 Feed a stray cat

 I know it’s not the kind of activity to include in an itinerary.
-But unfortunately, Symi, along with many other Greek islands, is famous for the many stray cats guarding cozy tavernas, roaming narrow alleys, or dozing around homestays.
+Unfortunately, Symi, along with many other Greek islands, is famous for the many stray cats guarding cozy tavernas, roaming narrow alleys, or dozing around homestays.

 It’s hard not to fall in love with them.
 While the locals look after them, many cats wander the streets searching for food.
 They last through the mercy of tourists who feed them, so make sure to leave cool water or food outside your accommodation if possible.